Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 Because this Quizz is a game we need <sup>(near)</sup> "live" updates for the game master and the scoreboard.
 To achieve this we are going to use websockets.
 The alternative would be letting the scoreboard and quiz-master app poll the backend for data updates, something which would cost lots of processing power and unnecassary network traffic.

-More information, and specific details about our usage, can be found in Chapter 4.1.
+More information, and specific details about our usage, can be found in Chapter [4.1 Websocket communication](#41-websocket-communication).

 ## 3.3 Multi Tier